Danielle504/COT-5930/Assignment 4/README.md

 Uwaise Ibna Islam

 The purpose of this assignment is to work with AlexNet, SqueezeNet, and Data Augmentation.
 Due to diffculties getting the squeezenet to work, unfortunately that portion could not be complete.
+An attempt of what we have has been added.
 We also tested with a dataset from Kaggle.

 Results for the sample dataset, and a large dataset(2000 images) has been implemented for the following network architectures: